Skip to main content

 (4) Referral and referral follow-up provided on behalf of the family, if applicable, on a form approved by the director;

 (5) A consent to receive home visiting services signed by the primary caregiver on a form approved by the director.
-This consent shall indicate that the family was provided information on the benefits of home visiting services;
+This consent will indicate that the family was provided information on the benefits of home visiting services;

 (6) Consent to release information and coordinate health and social service referrals on a form approved by the director;